 What permissions are needed to configure and use JIT?

-JIT requires Microsoft Defender for servers to be enabled on the subscription.
+JIT Requires Microsoft Defender for Servers Plan 2 to be enabled on the subscription.

 Reader and SecurityReader roles can both view the JIT status and parameters.